 The Grizzly is compact, lightweight, and fast.
 As a survival bow, this is a solid long-term solution for the bug-out location or homestead.

 Unfortunately, it’s just too big for a bug-out bag.
 If you want to use it in that capacity, you must carry it or strap it to your pack.
 You can read our complete Bear Grizzly Recurve Bow Review here.

 SAS Tactical Survival Bow

-We were a little hard on the SAS Tactical Survival bow.
-It’s not a bad bow, especially when you consider that it’s designed for survival from the ground up.
-I may very well be your perfect survival bow.
-Take a look at our SAS Tactical Survival Bow Review and see if it meets your expectations.
+We were a little hard on the SAS Tactical Survival bow when we did our review, but it’s not a bad one, especially considering that it’s designed for survival from the ground up.
+It may very well be the best survival bow out there right now.
+Look at our SAS Tactical Survival Bow Review and see if it meets your expectations.

 The Toparchery Takedown Recurve Bow is the cheapest bow that we’ve reviewed.
 Being cheap doesn’t mean it’s garbage by any means.
-As a part-time shooter, it definitely has its place.
-You can read more of our thoughts in our Toparchery Takedown Recurve Bow Review.
+As a part-time shooter, it has its place.
+You can read our thoughts in our Toparchery Takedown Recurve Bow Review.